ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-01-25-forward-kinematics-stanford-manipulator.md

 This is my implementation of the forward kinematics problem in Robotics.
-The forward kinematics problem involves finding the end-tip position of a manipulator in a coordinate space given its joint parameters (i.e., joint angles for revolute joints and link offset for prismatic joints).
+The forward kinematics problem involves finding the end-tip position of a manipulator in a coordinate space given its joint parameters (i.e., joint angles for revolute joints and link offset for prismatic joints)<!--more-->
+.
 This means that given a certain _pose_ of a robotic arm, the xyz coordinates of the hand must be determined.
 For this implementation, I will be using the 6-DOF Stanford Manipulator as my basis.

 ## Stanford Arm